ryjones/hyperledger-hip/HIPs/firefly.md

 FireFly provides a rugged, enterprise-grade runtime and simple event-driven REST API model, so that developers can focus on solving interesting business problems - rather than re-building plumbing.
 Second order problems are also addressed, like high throughput through batching of on-chain transactions, and providing n-way application scale while retaining deterministic ordering.

 The pluggable architecture allows the underlying infrastructure components to be swapped out, without changing the application.
-That includes the database, blob store, private messaging technology, and even the blockchain itself.
+That includes the database, blob store, private messaging technology, and even the blockchain itself (with another supported blockchain protocol).

 ![Event Sequencing](../assets/event-sequencing.svg "Event Sequencing")